meet-bhagdev/test/NodeJS-Mac-SQL-DB.md

 	ms.author="mebha"/>

-# Connect to SQL Database by using Node.js with Tedious on Ubuntu Linux
+# Connect to SQL Database by using Node.js with Tedious on Mac OS X

 [AZURE.INCLUDE [sql-database-develop-includes-selector-language-platform-depth](../../includes/sql-database-develop-includes-selector-language-platform-depth.md)]

-This topic presents a Node.js code sample that runs on Ubuntu Linux.
-The sample connects to Azure SQL Database by using the Tedious driver.
+This topic presents a Node.js code sample that runs on Mac OS X. The sample connects to Azure SQL Database by using the Tedious driver.

 ## Required software items

-Open your terminal and install **node** and **npm**, unless they are already installed on your machine.
+Install **node**, unless it is already installed on your machine.

-	sudo apt-get install node
+To install node.js on OSX 10.10 Yosemite  you can download a pre-compiled binary package which makes a nice and easy installation.
+[Head over to nodejs.org](http://nodejs.org/) and click the install button to download the latest package.

-	sudo apt-get install npm
+Install the package from the .dmg by following along the install wizard which will install both **node** and **npm**, npm is Node Package Manager which facilitates installs of additional packages for node.js.

 After your machine is configured with **node** and **npm**, navigate to a directory where you plan to create your Node.js project, and enter the following commands.

-	sudo npm init
+	npm init
-	sudp npm install tedious
+	npm install tedious

 **npm init** creates a node project.
 To retain the defaults during your project creation, press enter until the project is created.
 Now you see a **package.json** file in your project directory.